What it Means to Float Your Artwork

 A float frame is most practical for artwork when the image comes all the way to the edges.

-When a print has deckled or uneven edges, this treatment can also showcase the texture or shape of the paper, enhancing the overall beauty of the artwork and looking great on any wall.
+When a print has deckled or uneven edges, floating can also showcase the texture or shape of the paper, enhancing the overall beauty of the artwork for maximum visual effect on any wall.

 Elevated Float Mounting